CanarysAutomations/autoprovision-github-resources/README.md

 ## GitHub REST API

 The endpoints used in the tool are GitHub's Rest API v3.
 A series of endpoints are made available by GitHub to alter resources like repositories, teams, projects and make organization level changes.
+For further reading on the GitHub's REST API please [click here](https://docs.github.com/en/free-pro-team@latest/rest/overview)

 ## Pre-requisites